 Our tree teams look after public areas such as parks, sportsgrounds, golf courses and nature strips.
-We prune trees, collect fallen trees/branches, and remove dead or dangerous trees/branches in accordance with the Part 13, Tree and Vegetation Preservation of Council's KLEP 2015.
+We prune trees, collect fallen trees/branches, and remove dead or dangerous trees/branches in accordance with Council's Tree Management Policy.

 Contact us to request tree maintenance in a public area

 To protect significant trees in areas under construction or development, we may establish a Tree Protection Zone.
 Usually fencing is placed around the trees and remains in place until work has finished.